-Game-based Learning & Gamification
+Game-based Learning and Gamification

 Game-based Learning uses games to achieve learning goals and often has a set of activities from a well-defined beginning to end (the duration of a game).
 Successful implementation of game-based learning also requires instructions and rules given in the beginning and oftentimes a debriefing at the end.